devopsgroup-io/catapult/README.md

 ### Caching ###

-Caching plays a very important role in the performance of your website, Catapult generally enforces caching of files to 7 days.
+Caching plays a very important role in the performance of your website.
+Catapult generally enforces caching of files to 7 days.
 To ensure that a new website release is reflected in a user's browser you will want to adopt [semantic versioning]((http://semver.org/spec/v2.0.0.html)) of files.
 Here's an example:

 `<link rel="stylesheet" href="style.min.css?v=3.4.1">`